lulav/LRS_Documentation/blog/Cannon/index.md

-# Welcome to CITROS CLI
+# Introduction to CITROS CLI

 This tutorial will guide you through the CITROS CLI interface, using a simple ROS 2 example project to demonstrate the usage, while providing usefull recommendations and best practices.
 While this is not a comprehensive guide to all CITROS CLI commands, it should get you up and running using your own projects with CITROS in no time.
 For further details and an exhaustive guide to the CITROS CLI, refer to the [CLI Documentation](https://github.com/lulav/citros_doc/blob/main/docs_cli/index.md).